matze-dd/Tex2txt/README.md

   corresponding UTF-8 characters;
   replacement of '\~' and '\\,' by UTF-8 non-breaking space and narrow non-breaking space
+- on option --lang de: suitable replacements for macros like '"\`' and '"=', see variable parms.misc\_replace\_de in script
 - treatment of \\verb(\*) macros and verbatim(\*) environments, see LAB:VERBATIM in script; note, however, [issue #6](../../issues/6)
 - handling of % comments near to TeX: skipping of line break under certain